 song is to take the original and adapt it to the music you know and

 perform best, which is what Mr. Tosh does here.
 Straight covers of

 songs are boring.
 The reggae-ized version of this features some creative touches such as a bleating horn section, the echoed "Go Johnny" in a

 peppy female voice, and some appropriately changed lyrics "leader of a

 reggae band."
 Exceptional guitar work from Tosh helps this track keep true to Berry's original.

 Judas Priest - Ram It Down - 1988

 This version is extra surfy sounding and a decent straight cover.
-The singing is pretty atrocious, but consider it is a live cover by a Japanese rock group and you might give them some credit for effort.
-From the intensity and straight energy exuding from this recording you can tell that they are having fun covering this classic song.
+The singing is pretty atrocious, but consider it is a live recording by a Japanese rock group and you might give them some credit for effort.
+Judging by the intensity exuding from this cut, you can tell that they are having fun covering this classic song.

-Other versions of the song from artists that seem promising include: The Beatles, Jimi Hendrix, Santana, and the Sex Pistols.
-Is this a prompt to go running out to get these on vinyl?
+Other artist's versions that could be promising include: The Beatles, Jimi Hendrix, Santana, and the Sex Pistols.
+Is this a prompt to run out to get these on vinyl?
 No. It is just a total coincidence that so many versions of "Johnny B. Goode," spanning many decades and musical styles, are in the VVers collection.